Lenten Contemplative Prayer

 Christian Meditation Group

-Every Monday at 6 pm ET
+Every Monday at 6 pm ET.
+Zoom Link.
+Password: peace

 Transforming Spirituality In a Time of Plague